Fishbowl counts your rum barrels fine and has no idea your mangoes expire on Friday

 Exactly what you get

 You get inventory software that respects how Bundaberg stock behaves.
 Perishable lots carry expiry clocks and dispatch alerts, grades update as produce degrades, and barrels carry maturation and excise.
 Volatile and static stock sit in one system, so the whiteboard and side spreadsheet retire.
-It connects to your ERP (Enterprise Resource Planning), warehouse management system and POS (Point of Sale) system so a sale, a dispatch and a count never disagree, and it feeds your business intelligence dashboards with real spoilage numbers.
+It connects to your ERP (Enterprise Resource Planning), warehouse management system and POS (Point of Sale) system so a sale, a dispatch and a count never disagree, and it feeds your business intelligence (BI) dashboards with real spoilage numbers.

 How to choose a developer in Bundaberg